 If you have any questions about these changes, please contact Snowflake Support.

-Unless otherwise noted, these changes are in the 2022_06 bundle, which was enabled by default in the 6.32 release.
+Unless otherwise noted, these changes are in the 2022_02 bundle, which was enabled by default in an update to the 6.9 release.

 SQL Changes — General¶

 Hierarchical Data Queries: Iteration Limits No Longer Enforced¶

 When querying hierarchical data, you can use recursive CTEs or the CONNECT BY command to iterate over each level of hierarchy.